How to love Church

 Jesus loves the Church, us, for we are members of his body. (v29-30)

-Admittedly, this passage is specifically aimed at husbands and how they ought to cherish their wives but uses as a model how Jesus loves his bride.
+Admittedly, this passage is specifically aimed at husbands and how they ought to cherish their wives.
+It does however use as a model how Jesus loves his bride.

-We are exhorted by the Master himself to love one another.
+The Master himself tells us to love one another.

 A new commandment I give to you, that you love one another: just as I have loved you, you also are to love one another.
 By this all people will know that you are my disciples, if you have love for one another.”Joh 13:34-35 (NIV)